Picture of Samantha Thompson, Registered Dietitian and Integrative & Functional Nutrition Certified Practitioner

 Webinar: Foundational Strategies for IBS

-Irritable Bowel Syndrome (IBS) is common but managing it can feel confusing, overwhelming, and isolating.
+Live group session with time for Q&A Irritable Bowel Syndrome (IBS) is common but managing it can feel confusing, overwhelming, and isolating.
 Many people are told to ‘try the low FODMAP diet’, only to find it overly restrictive, complicated, and hard to sustain.
 This foundational workshop is designed to help you understand IBS and take manageable first steps toward symptom management, using evidence-based strategies that don’t require eliminating large groups of foods.
-What We’ll Cover: The different IBS subtypes (IBS-C, IBS-D, IBS-M, IBS-U) and why identifying your pattern matters Red flag symptoms that should be discussed with your doctor before self-managing IBS What a normal bowel movement frequency and consistency actually looks like (and what doesn’t) Common IBS triggers (hint: it’s not always food) Easy, first-step strategies, that can make a meaningful difference Evidenced based supplements worth trying This Workshop Is For You If You: Have been newly diagnosed, self-diagnosed, or are feeling stuck and unsure where to
+What We’ll Cover: The different IBS subtypes (IBS-C, IBS-D, IBS-M, IBS-U) and why identifying your pattern matters Red flag symptoms that should be discussed with your doctor before self-managing IBS What a normal bowel movement frequency and consistency actually looks like (and what doesn’t) Common IBS triggers (hint: it’s not always food) Easy, first-step strategies, that can make a meaningful difference Evidenced based supplements worth trying This Workshop Is For You If You: Have been

 Learn More »